Erjon95/maven.input-output-productofinput/README.md

     * You are provided with a java class named `InputEvaluator`
     * Your objective is to complete the `run` method by following the line-by-line comments describing the algorithm to be implemented
     * In short, our objective is:
-        * Write a program which prompts the user to input a value then return the sum of all numbers between 1 and that value inclusively
+        * Write a program which prompts the user to input a value then return the product of all numbers between 1 and that value inclusively